keejelo/EasyDialogBox/js/test/README.txt

 The new in this version is:

+- Dialogboxes are now created in DOM and memory with the "create" function, hidden in DOM.

-- Created a "hide" method that can hide dialogbox: myObj.hide();
+- Created a "hide" function that can hide dialogbox: myObj.hide();
   It will still exist in DOM, but hidden (with css).
-  This method also fires: myObj.onHide()
+  This function also fires: myObj.onHide();

 - Dialogboxes now hides in DOM when closing the box by clicking "Close", "X", pressing "ESC" key,